rippedpiracy/docs/PC-Software/Games.md

 *<small>You can also use this small handful [guide](https://cs.rin.ru/forum/viewtopic.php?p=1842767#p1842767) on setting up ALI213.</small>*
 [**Steamless**](https://cs.rin.ru/forum/viewtopic.php?t=88528) - A GUI SteamStub DRM Remover, required if the game has SteamStub DRM.

+[**GreenLuma 2020**](https://cs.rin.ru/forum/viewtopic.php?t=103709) - A tool that can bypass the basic Steam DRM, unlock DLCs for legitimately owned Steam Games, bypass Steam region locks, bypass Family Sharing restrictions, unlock Steam achievements for unowned Games, use Steam Cloud for Game saves and more.
+Here's a slightly edited [FAQ](https://privatebin.rinuploads.org/?7de767d3a4aa0f3d#HDAH1mLZJBQEMPKLf3mbo9b2QgyLLs296spAFSBFTEYo) if you've got questions.
+**Using this tool for Games with Anti-Cheats might get you banned**.
+*<small>This tool can't make you own Games you havent paid for on Steam.</small>*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SteamACFGenerator](https://github.com/Sak32009/SteamACFGenerator/) [<small>[cs.rin.ru]</small>](https://cs.rin.ru/forum/viewtopic.php?t=124087) - A CLI tool to generate .acf files for GreenLuma with ease.

+[**Origin Unwrapper**](https://anadius.hermietkreeft.site/origin-unwrapper) [<small>[cs.rin.ru]</small>](https://cs.rin.ru/forum/viewtopic.php?t=125589) - Unwraps the Game executable of Origin/EA Games from its Origin DRM.
+You will also likely need to use Origin Emulator.
+[**Origin Emulator**](https://anadius.hermietkreeft.site/origin-emulator) [<small>[cs.rin.ru]</small>](https://cs.rin.ru/forum/viewtopic.php?t=115335) - Emulates the basic Origin/EA API.
+Using this tool you **can play Denuvo Protected Origin/EA Games but you have to obtain a Denuvo token**.
+This tool also includes a script to generate Denuvo tokens (you're generally limited to 5 a day with each token being tied to a single PC) **only if you own the Game legitimately**.
+The Denuvo bypass method works for Origin/EA Games on Steam too.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Origin Helper](https://anadius.hermietkreeft.site/origin-helper) - UserScript that adds some features to the EA/Origin website to help with setting up the Origin Emulator.
+Apart from allowing generating Denuvo tokens (so you can share it with other people &#129323;), it allows generating a pre-configured Origin Emulator config and more.
+*<small>This UserScript is equivalent to origin_helper_tools.html found in Origin Emulator.</small>*

 [**Nemirtingas Epic Emulator**](https://cs.rin.ru/forum/viewtopic.php?t=105551) - An Emulator which can bypass Epic Online Services for Games on Epic and provide support for Achievements and more.
 *<small>Since the original Repository has been deleted, you can have a look at the example config files [here](https://github.com/Helmasko/nemirtingas_epic_emu/tree/main/examples).</small>*

 [**Nemirtingas Galaxy Emulator**](https://cs.rin.ru/forum/viewtopic.php?t=114295) - Emulator for the GoG Galaxy Launcher, allows LAN play on GoG games that require authentication.
 *<small>Since the original Repository has been deleted, you can download the latest public version from [here](https://cs.rin.ru/forum/viewtopic.php?p=2712110#p2712110) and can have a look at a short guide [here](https://cs.rin.ru/forum/viewtopic.php?p=2638778#p2638778).</small>*

-[**GreenLuma 2020**](https://cs.rin.ru/forum/viewtopic.php?t=103709) - A tool that can unlock DLCs for legitimately owned Steam Games, bypass Steam region locks, bypass Family Sharing restrictions, unlock Steam achievements for unowned Games, use Steam Cloud for Game saves and more.
-Here's a slightly edited [FAQ](https://privatebin.rinuploads.org/?7de767d3a4aa0f3d#HDAH1mLZJBQEMPKLf3mbo9b2QgyLLs296spAFSBFTEYo) if you've got questions.
-**Using this tool for Games with Anti-Cheats might get you banned**.
-*<small>This tool can't make you own Games you havent paid for on Steam.</small>*
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SteamACFGenerator](https://github.com/Sak32009/SteamACFGenerator/) - A CLI tool to generate .acf files for GreenLuma with ease.

 [**CWD**](https://github.com/CommunityWorkshop/CommunityWorkshopDownloader) - GUI Steam Workshop Downloader, can download mods from all Games listed [here](https://steamdb.info/sub/17906/apps/) and more.
 [**WorkshopDL**](https://cs.rin.ru/forum/viewtopic.php?t=124583) - A GUI Steam Workshop Downloader, allows you to download mods from the Steam Workshop.
 You need to own the Games on your Steam account to be able to download the mods for.
 However, for Games listed [here](https://steamdb.info/sub/17906/apps/) you can download the mods for free using the app!